JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ---

 ## Support
-If you are having problems with `DynamicalBilliards.jl` do not hesitate to seek for support!
+If you are having problems with `DynamicalBilliards` do not hesitate to seek for support!
 There are numerous ways to do that:

 1. Visit our [official chatroom](https://gitter.im/JuliaDynamics/Lobby) on Gitter: https://gitter.im/JuliaDynamics/Lobby
 2. Open a new issue at our [GitHub issues page](https://github.com/JuliaDynamics/DynamicalBilliards.jl/issues).

 ---
 ## Contributing
-Everyone is welcomed to contribute to `DynamicalBilliards.jl`!
+Everyone is welcomed to contribute to `DynamicalBilliards`!
 If you have some new algorithm, types of Obstacles or anything new to add, do not hesitate!
 For formal questions about e.g. structuring of code it is best to contact us through the [gitter chatroom](https://gitter.im/JuliaDynamics/Lobby) or by opening a new Pull Request and asking for a review of your code.